-One and one-half lecture hours and three laboratory hours per week.
+One and one-half credit hours of in-person synchronous lecture, and one and one-half credit hours of in-person laboratory.
 This course presents basic procedures and techniques in ocular health assessment for the primary care optometrist.
 The principles, performance and interpretation of various health assessment procedures utilized in clinical practice are discussed.
 A systematic, problem-oriented approach to the diagnostic evaluation of the eye and neuro-visual system is emphasized.
 Standards of care and medico-legal issues in ocular health assessment are presented along with insurance codes and reimbursement guidelines.
 The laboratory provides experience in the use of these procedures, as well as the clinical utilization of pharmaceutical agents commonly used in primary care optometric practice.
 The laboratory requires that students actively participate as doctors and patients while learning these procedures.